nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 will likely not behave well because each time you change a parameter, all aggregates will be recomputed on a large amount of data.

-For such use case, it is better not to use `auto` mode or have more specialized searches by adding different ones with a query pattern focusing on a given document type for instance.
+For such use case, it is better not to use `auto` mode or have more specialized searches by adding different ones with a query pattern focusing on, for example, a given document type.

 {{#> callout type='tip' }}
 Since 10.3 ([NXP-24880](https://jira.nuxeo.com/browse/NXP-24880)), page-provider aggregate computations can be skipped on demand to speed up the query.
 {{/callout}}

-Depending on your search form design, you may be interested to only compute aggregates if some other parameters are set in order to restrict the result set.
-For example, let's say that we'd like the [Web UI default search](https://github.com/nuxeo/nuxeo-web-ui/blob/release-10.3/elements/search/default/nuxeo-default-search-form.html) to only compute aggregate if the fulltext parameter is not empty, you can add `skipAggregates`:
+Depending on your search form design, you may only wish to compute aggregates if some other parameters are set in order to restrict the result set.
+For example, if we'd like the [Web UI default search](https://github.com/nuxeo/nuxeo-web-ui/blob/release-10.3/elements/search/default/nuxeo-default-search-form.html) to only compute aggregates if the fulltext parameter is not empty, we can add `skipAggregates`:
 ```javascript
 skipAggregates: {
   type: Boolean,